BleachDev/BleachHack/README.md

 ### For skidders:

-If you are porting features of BleachHack to another mod or making a custom version of BleachHack, you are **required** to disclose the source code, state changes, use the same license, and follow the [licence terms](https://github.com/BleachDrinker420/bleachhack-1.14/blob/master/LICENSE)
+If you are distributing a custom version of BleachHack or a mod with ported features of BleachHack, you are **required** to disclose the source code, state changes, use a compatible license, and follow the [licence terms](https://github.com/BleachDrinker420/bleachhack-1.14/blob/master/LICENSE)